harsha-simhadri/big-ann-benchmarks/t3/README.md

 Evaluators and participants will work closely to make sure the hardware is properly installed and configured.

-Evaluators may give particpants remote access to machines in order to complete the setup, as needed.
+Evaluators may allow remote access to the machines in order to complete the setup, as needed.

 ### Participant_Gives_Remote_Access_To_Evaluators